Psychedelic/Entheogenic Support & Integration

 Notes on Unpredictability and Challenge

 These experiences are inherently unpredictable.
-What unfolds for each person is unique and will likely differ from their expectations, intentions, or previous encounters.
+What unfolds for each person is unique and will likely differ from expectations, intentions, or previous encounters.

 Important Legal Note